thzandvl/microhack-sap-data/DeployIntegrationRuntimeVM.md

 ![VM GW Create](/images/gw/vm-gw-create.png)

-Go to the next step to prepare the server: [Prepare the Gateway server](PrepareGateway.md)
+Go to the next step to prepare the server: [Prepare the Integration Runtime server](PrepareIntegrationRuntime.md)